 There are staffing and headhunting firms specifically for individuals targeting senior-level management roles.
 One that many of our leaders recommend is Korn Executive Search.
 There are also industry-specific executive placement firms.
 For example, a senior technology executive recently shared they'd love to get into the nonprofit industry, and we suggested Scion, a nonprofit executive search firm.
 To follow this article's theme, invest 15-30 or more minutes researching and building a prospect list of potential executive search firms and reach out to them.
 Here's a good list from a Forbes article about America's Best Executive Recruiting Firms.

 With what sites or communities do you partake?
 Are you a member of technical communities or groups through Reddit, Stack Overflow, GitHub, or others?
 Have you checked to see if any of those have job boards or threads?
 If you're looking for a software development manager position, keep a pulse on the Stack Overflow Job Board.

 7. Outreach to Organizers of Tech Meetups

-Every city typically has a robust technical Meetup community, and every Meetup has at least one organizer.
+Most cities have a robust technical Meetup community, and every Meetup has at least one organizer.
 Have you done some research and prospecting via Meetup to identify relevant groups that align with your background?
 If not, start making a list of those groups and the organizers attached to those groups.
 For example, if you're targeting a position for a director of data analytics services, identify your local SQL Server or PASS (Professional Association of SQL Server), PowerBI, Tableau, or BI Meetups.
 You can join the group, RSVP to any upcoming Meetup events, and send the organizers a message.
 With events going virtual, you can network across numerous events, regardless of geographic location.